July 2025 Japan megaquake prophecy

-From the end of 2024, a rumor began that a great earthquake would occur in Japan in July 2025, based on a purported prophecy in the 1999 manga The Future I Saw by Ryo Tatsuki.
-Its spread in several Asian countries resulted in a notable decline in holiday travel to Japan.
-Seismologists discounted the prediction.
+The July 2025 Japan megaquake prophecy is a rumor that began at the end of 2024 that a great earthquake would occur in Japan in July 2025, based on a purported prophecy in the 1999 manga The Future I Saw by Ryo Tatsuki.
+Its spread in several Asian countries caused a notable decline in holiday travel to Japan.
+Seismologists rejected the prediction.

 Background

-The Future I Saw is a manga written by Ryo Tatsuki and first published by Asahi Sonorama (Note: Defuncted in September 2007.) in 1999.
-It is presented as a diary of the author's dreams.
-While some media noted the manga after the March 2011 Tōhoku earthquake and tsunami, when Tatsuki received messages noting that a diary entry illustrated on the manga's cover had predicted a disaster in March 2011, it didn't have noticeable attention at the time.
+The Future I Saw is a manga written by Ryo Tatsuki and first published by Asahi Sonorama (Note: Defunct since September 2007.) in 1999.
+It is presented as the author's dream diary.
+The manga received media attention after the March 2011 Tōhoku earthquake and tsunami, when Tatsuki received messages noting that a diary entry illustrated on the manga's cover had predicted a disaster in March 2011.
 Tatsuki had already forgotten about the text by that time.

-A reprinted version was published by Asuka Shinsha in October 2020, whereupon the out-of-print edition received renewed attention; what was now a pop culture artifact eventually reached a price of up to 500,000 yen.
-Such was its fame that a Tatsuki impersonator of began making false claims in interviews and magazines such as having had predicted the Great Hanshin earthquake and the death of Ozaki Yutaka.
+A reprinted version was published by Asuka Shinsha in October 2020, which brought renewed attention to the out-of-print edition, with some second-hand copies selling for 500,000 yen.
+The attention prompted a Tatsuki impersonator to make false claims in interviews and magazines such as having predicted the Great Hanshin earthquake and the death of Ozaki Yutaka.
 The impersonator eventually claimed that Mount Fuji would erupt in August, which did not happen.

-It was during this period that the Japanese TV show Unbelievable began making dramas of mysterious experiences published by Asuka Shinsha.
-Tatsuki contacted the publisher, and a new, expanded verson was published on October 1, 2021.
-The reprint became the best-selling book weekly in Japan on May 13, 2025.
+During this period, the Japanese TV show Unbelievable began producing dramas based on mysterious experiences published by Asuka Shinsha.
+Tatsuki contacted the publisher, and a new, expanded version was published on October 1, 2021.
+The reprint became the weekly bestselling book in Japan on May 13, 2025.

-The reprints included the text "The real disaster will strike in July 2025" from another of Tatsuki's dreams, with Tatsuki claiming that said event would be a massive fissure opening in the Philippine Sea, causing a tsunami "three times as tall as those from the Tohoku earthquake" that would destroy Japan.
+The reprints included the text "The real disaster will strike in July 2025" from another of Tatsuki's dreams, with Tatsuki claiming that this event would be a massive fissure opening in the Philippine Sea, causing a tsunami "three times as tall as those from the Tohoku earthquake" that would destroy Japan.